Editor's note: This story has been updated

 Source: Journal Inquirer, Manchester, Conn.
 (TNS)

-May 16—VERNON — The owner of a Manchester construction company and an equipment operator were expected to be sentenced Friday at state Superior Court in Vernon after pleading guilty to second-degree manslaughter last month in the 2022 death of a worker who was buried in a trench collapse.
+May 16—VERNON—The owner of a Manchester construction company and an equipment operator were sentenced to probation Friday at state Superior Court in Vernon after pleading guilty to second-degree manslaughter last month in the 2022 death of a worker who was buried in a trench collapse.

-Botticello Inc. owner Dennis Botticello, 69, of Suffield and Glen Locke, 67, of Somers each face up to five years in prison under their plea agreements, although their lawyers had the right to argue for lesser sentences, State's Attorney Matthew Gedansky said previously.
+Botticello Inc. owner Dennis Botticello, 70, of Suffield and Glen Locke, 68, of Somers each could have faced up to five years in prison under their plea agreements, although their lawyers had the right to argue for lesser sentences, State's Attorney Matthew Gedansky said previously.

 Read today’s top news.